djurasze/SociableDomainUnitTesting/README.md

 - Improve performance by reducing the need for initializing context for each test and using shared configuration when possible.

+## Hexagonal architecture and DDD

 Examples given in this text are implemented in Java and Spring Boot framework.
 Additionally, I applied the Hexagonal architecture as a method of code arrangement and Domain-Driven Design (DDD) as it can be a good fit for cases with complex business logic.

-## Hexagonal architecture and DDD

-In this article, I have given examples of tests for an application that is built using Domain-Driven Design (DDD) and organized using a hexagonal architecture.
-However, I don't want to go into too much detail about these specific concepts as they are alternative approaches to traditional methods.
-Sociable tests can also be used successfully in these traditional cases.
+However, I don't want to delve too deeply into these specific concepts, as they are alternative approaches and sociable tests can also be effectively applied to more traditional methods.
 For more information on these topics, you can easily find resources online.
 <figure>
 <img src="./doc/hexagonal_architecture.svg" alt="Hexagonal Architecture" style="width:100%">